It has been named “the king of American ski resorts” by Forbes. But the popular alpine town of Vail is so much more than just skiing.

 We especially enjoy the views at the Sonnenalp Club, perched on a mountainside in Edwards, with dramatic views of Vail Valley and beyond.
 This semi-private country club offers 18 holes in a championship-links-style course.
 Best of all, the season is extra long here, from April through late October.

-While there, make sure to grab a bite to eat at Harvest by Kelly Liken, located within the club.
-This celeb-run restaurant is one of the best in the area.
+While there, make sure to grab a bite to eat at Harvest, located within the club.
+Executive chef Rosa Provoste, of Chile, uses fresh ingredients in her internationally influenced cooking.

 While there are plenty of amazing places to stay in Vail, and there is also no shortage of outdoor adventures, the Vail Collective Retreat is where the two come together.